Everything you need to know to get set up and get the most out of it.

 Weekly summary cards appear automatically at the end of each complete week.

 The Feed pulls from all your connected apps and manual logs so you get one picture of everything.
-Daily Inspiration is AI-generated and counts toward your daily AI usage (2 per day on the free plan, 5 on PRO).
+Daily Inspiration is AI-generated and counts toward your AI usage (2 refreshes in the morning, 3 in the afternoon/evening โ resets at noon and midnight UTC).

 The Training tab shows a detailed view of your training history with stats.